-- C3.10.1 Module success and its associated credit must be ratified formally by a Board of Examiners or an Examination Committee. - C3.10.2 The College or collaborative partner defines the amount, level and type of credit attributable to successful module completion and successful level completion at approval and validation. - C3.10.3 The College or collaborative partner will make available to students the following information on requirements for: - credit acquisition - module, level and award completion - successful module completion and the associated credit - successful level progression and the associated credit - the ratification and recording of credit - the acceptance of credit towards the award.
+- C3.10.1 Module success and its associated credit must be ratified formally by a Board of Examiners or an Examination Committee. - C3.10.2 The Institution or collaborative partners define the amount, level and type of credit attributable to successful module completion and successful level completion at approval and validation. - C3.10.3 The Institution or collaborative partners will make available to students the following information on requirements for: - Credit acquisition. - Module, level and award completion. - Successful module completion and the associated credit. - Successful level progression and the associated credit. - The ratification and recording of credit. - The acceptance of credit towards the award.